NBDsoftware/biobb_workflows/euCanSHare/README.md

-# euCanShare workflows
+# euCanSHare workflows

-Biobb workflows created for euCanShare.
+Biobb workflows created for euCanSHare.
 They can be run together or as independent workflows.

 ## Protein interface workflows